MEET THE SLOW FARMERS!

 A typical Slow farmer will produce 10% of Typica (a highly coveted varietal commanding very high prices), and 90% of Catimor (a good varietal, often ending up on the commodity market.

 To solve the farmers’ income problems, we need to focus on the majority of the volume of the coffee they produce.
-That’s why we buy all types of coffee at a good price – not just the cream of the crop at a very high price, which is the traditional solution proposed by most high-end, sustainable coffee players.
+That’s why we buy all types of coffee at a good price – not just the cream of the crop at a very high price, which is the traditional solution proposed by most high-end, responsible coffee players.

 The Slow way is a more inclusive and democratic model: Most farmers cannot produce only extremely high quality coffee, that is simply not how coffee growing works.
 In the same way, most consumers and businesses cannot buy only extremely high quality coffee, that is simply not the market demand.